dhakalsaurav11/dhakal-portfolio/README.md

 ---

-## 🪴 Acknowledgements
+## Acknowledgements

 * Inspired by modern portfolios like [leerob.io](https://leerob.io/)
-* Built with ❤️ using Next.js, Tailwind, and free AI APIs
+* Built using Next.js, Tailwind, and free AI APIs